Who I Am

 The Novels I Have Published So Far

 My first novel, Belle Maro, published in 2011, was the first in a series I call The Beothuk Series.
 The second in the series, The Mark of Time, was published in 2012.
 The final book in the series, The Warm Place, was published in 2017.
-In May 2018 I published, Home to Liza, the first book in The Newfoundland Series.
+In May 2018, I published, Home to Liza, the first book in The Newfoundland Series.
 In February 2019 my first independently published novel, Charlie Freake from Scilly Cove hit the shelves.
 It is the second in The Newfoundland Series.
 In August 2019, On the Wharf, the third in The Newfoundland Series was published.
 All my novels are set in Newfoundland.
 I grew up in rural Newfoundland, and Newfoundland history, culture, and geography is a passion.
-My novels to-date, and the three I am currently working on, are all based in Newfoundland.
+In January 2021 I published a novel named Mary Jane.
+It's a biographical novel based on the life of my maternal grandmother.
+My novels to-date, and the two I am currently working on, are all based in Newfoundland.